OpenLiberty/docs-playbook/README.md

 4. In the resulting PR, click the **Edit** button and change the Base to `staging`
 5. Get the resulting PR reviewed and merged.

- Once you verify the generated doc on the [staging](https://docs-staging-openlibertyio.mqj6zf7jocq.us-south.codeengine.appdomain.cloud/docs/latest/overview.html) site, open a PR from `staging` to `vNext` in the docs-generated repo:
+ Once you verify the generated doc, API doc, and SPI doc on the [staging](https://docs-staging-openlibertyio.mqj6zf7jocq.us-south.codeengine.appdomain.cloud/docs/latest/overview.html) site, open a PR from `staging` to `vNext` in the docs-generated repo:

 1. Open Github Desktop and select the docs-generated repo
 2. Select `staging` in the **Current Branch** dropdown menu and click **Fetch origin** to get any new changes.
 3. Click the **Create a Pull Request** button.
 Give the PR a descriptiive title.
 4. Get the resulting PR reviewed and merged.

+### Updating the Open Liberty API and SPI documentation

+ The Open Liberty API and SPI documentation is updated with each 4-week release of the runtime.
+The navigation for the API and SPI sections of the docs is updated along with the generated docs, as described in the previous section.
+However, you must manually add the Javadoc API and SPI files to the staging branch of the docs-javadoc repository so that when the navigation builds on the staging site, the files are available for review and verification.
+For more information, see [Open Liberty Javadoc](https://github.com/OpenLiberty/docs-javadoc/).

 ## Publishing the docs and preparing for the next release